TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 end process;
 ```

-#### Ultranet mux
+#### Ultranet muxer

-The `Ultranet mux` block has a very simple job, each time the AES3 word clock rises or falls it needs to increment a channel counter and output it.
-Additionally each time it see that new dta is rising it takes a "copy" of the input vectors.
+The `Ultranet mux` block has a simple job, each time the AES3 word clock rises or falls, it needs to increment the channel counter and output the data for said channel.
+Additionally, it takes a "copy" of the input vectors each time it sees that ``new_data`` is rising.

-The module starts with some edge detectors but the main logic is this one as you cna see it's pretty simple!
+Once again, the module starts with some edge detectors, but the main logic can be seen below.
+As you can see, it's pretty simple!
 ```vhdl
 process(clk) begin
     if (rising_edge(clk)) then